 Microsoft’s Azure AD Application Proxy provides single sign-on (SSO) and secure remote access for web applications hosted on-premises.
 Some apps you would want to publish include SharePoint sites, Outlook Web Access, or any other LOB web applications you have.
 These on-premises web applications are integrated with Azure AD, the same identity and control platform that is used by O365.
 End users can access your on-premises applications the same way they access O365 and other SaaS apps integrated with Azure AD.
 You don’t need to change the network infrastructure or require VPN to provide this solution for your users.
 This Knowledge Base article provides step by step instructions to make Android and iOS apps work with Azure AD App Proxy.

 Likewise, there are no required infrastructure changes and no dependency on SAML, OAuth, OpenID Connect or any other authentication standard inside the app.
-Users merely upload mobile apps, select the Azure AD Application Proxy service and click “Fuse My App.”
+Users merely upload mobile apps, select the Azure AD Application Proxy service and click “Build My App.”
 The Appdome technology adds Azure AD Application proxy access and relevant standards, frameworks and more to the app automatically, with no manual development work at all.

 Using Appdome, mobile apps will access their web application through Microsoft Azure AD Application proxy as if Azure AD Application Proxy access was natively coded to the app.
-Appdome for Azure AD Application Proxy is compatible with mobile apps built in any development environment including Native Android and iOS apps, hybrid apps and non-native apps built in Xamarin, Cordova, and React Native, Ionic and more.
+Appdome for Azure AD Application Proxy is compatible with mobile apps built in any development environment including Native Android and iOS apps, hybrid apps and non-native apps built-in Xamarin, Cordova, and React Native, Ionic and more.
 This streamlines implementations, cuts development work, and ensures a guaranteed and consistent integration of Azure AD Application Proxy access to any mobile app.

-The following diagram illustrates the Single-Sign-On flow within the app when accessing a web application through Azure Application Proxy:
+The following diagram illustrates the Single-Sign-On flow within the app when accessing a web application through the Azure Application Proxy:

 In order to use Appdome’s no code implementation of Microsoft Azure AD Application Proxy access on Appdome, you’ll need: